 How do you qualify as a solicitor?

-Because you have accepted a place on our undergraduate LLB programme starting in 2021, once you have completed your LLB degree, you have a choice of how you wish to qualify.
+If you accepted a place on our undergraduate LLB programme starting during Autumn 2021, once you have completed your LLB degree, you have a choice of how you wish to qualify.
 The traditional route is to complete the Legal Practice Course (LPC).
 The LPC is the compulsory first stage of training and is followed by a two-year training contract.
 Once this training has been completed, you will be fully qualified as a solicitor.
 However, this route is gradually being phased out.

-Instead, from Autumn 2021 the Solicitors Regulation Authority (SRA) is introducing the centralised Solicitors Qualifying Exam (SQE) which will be a new route to qualification.
-NLS are offering a wide range of SQE preparation courses and you will be given more information about this new route to becoming a solicitor as you continue your studies especially as an LLB undergraduate student some of your modules may also help you prepare for the SQE.
+Instead, from Autumn 2021, the Solicitors Regulation Authority (SRA) has introduced the centralised Solicitors Qualifying Exam (SQE) which is a new route to qualification.
+NLS are offering a wide range of SQE preparation courses which will prepare you to sit the SQE and you will be given more information about this new route to becoming a solicitor as you continue your studies especially as an LLB undergraduate student some of your modules may also help you prepare for the SQE.